 The master bath is a major selling point for a home.
 After all, the master bath is a room that is likely to be used every day.
 It’s used in the morning to get ready for work, to clean up after a trip to the gym, to have relaxing soak after a hard day, and so much more.
 Because this room is used so often, new home buyers want to make sure the master bath suits their unique lifestyle and needs.

 New home owners have varying preferences when it comes to priorities for master bath suites.
 Some like an invigorating shower complete with multiple shower heads, a bench, and room to move.
-Others may prefer a large tub which can be filled with hot water and bubbles and allow for reclining to soak away stress.
+Others want a large tub which can be filled with hot water and bubbles and allow for reclining to soak away stress.

 In some owner’s suites, showers and tubs are combined into one unit.
 In these units, one takes a shower while standing in the bathtub.
 This is quite functional but certainly doesn’t convey a feeling of luxury.
 McKee Homes offers luxurious owner’s bath suites that include a shower with a separate bathtub, or simply just a shower.
 So what is the right choice?

 Benefits of a Single Shower

 Having a separate tub and shower in the master bath of a new home might not suit some lifestyles.
 Not everyone wants or needs a bathtub in the master suite.
 To suit these lifestyles McKee Homes offers floorplans that do not include a tub in the master suite, which allows for more space and eliminates the need to clean a tub.